ziqiz06/hpair_deliverable2025/README.md

 2. **Extended Functionality**
    - Email the response to a provided email
    - Provide a downloadable summary of the submission
-   - Implement more **conditional questions** (e.g., only ask for a LinkedIn URL if the user indicates they have one)
+   - Implement **conditional questions** (e.g., only ask for a LinkedIn URL if the user indicates they have one)
    - Any additional feature you believe would improve usability or make the form stand out

-💡 *We expect you to think beyond the basics—demonstrate creativity by proposing and implementing at least one additional feature or unique UI/UX improvement.*
+ *We expect you to think beyond the basics—demonstrate creativity by proposing and implementing at least one additional feature or unique UI/UX improvement.*

 ---

-## 🚀 Getting Started
+## Getting Started

 1. Install dependencies:
    ```bash